FlowFuse/website/src/blog/2024/09/node-red-version-control-with-snapshots.md

 ![Image showing the prompt to upload a snapshot in FlowFuse.](./images/upload-snapshot-prompt.png){data-zoomable}
 *Image showing the prompt to upload a snapshot in FlowFuse.*

-2. Select the snapshot file from your local system, and then enter the secret key (the one that was used during the download) to decrypt the snapshot.
+2. Select the snapshot file from your local system.
+If a secret key was provided during the snapshot download, enter it.
+Otherwise, you will not be prompted for a key.
 3. Click **Upload** to restore the snapshot to the desired instance.

 With this process, you can easily manage your snapshots across different environments, ensuring the safety and portability of your Node-RED flows.